hnryjmes/POODR/README.md

 * "However, you are not limited to expecting an object to respond to just one interface [...] it can implement many different interfaces."

 * "Trip's prepare method firmly believes that its argument contains a preparer of bicycles."

+* "...this dependent-laden code is a natural outgrowth of a class-based perspective."

+* Don't introduce new dependencies unnecessarily!

+* [basically, make generic class requests instead of hard-coding requests for specific classes]